Our privacy and cookie policies

 - Managing our database and keeping work-seeker records up to date;

 - Contacting the individual to seek consent where needed;

 - Providing work-finding services to the individual, including sending your information to clients where they have demonstrated an interest in doing that particular type of work but not expressly consented to you passing on their cv;

 - Contacting the individual with information about similar products or services that they have used from you recently.

 c.
 Statutory/contractual requirement

 The Company has certain legal and contractual requirements to collect personal data (e.g. to comply with the Conduct of Employment Agencies and Employment Businesses Regulations 2003, immigration and tax legislation, and in some circumstances safeguarding requirements.)
 Our clients may also require this personal data, and/or we may need your data to enter into a contract with you.
 If you do not give us personal data we need to collect we may not be able to continue to provide work-finding services to you.

 The Company will process your personal data and/or sensitive personal data with the following recipients:

 - Clients that we introduce or supply individuals to e.g. Schools, Academies, Nurseries;

-- The Recruitment and Employment Confederation – TARA’s professional trade body;
+- APSCo (The Association of Professional Staffing Companies) – TARA’s professional trade body;

 - Payroll companies including but not limited to - People Group Services, Orange Genie, Key, Azebra;